 With Kyoto, I’ve found that Ogawa Coffee is the one that’s being mentioned on various websites the most.
 I was quite happy with the find when I discovered how close it will be from our hotel.
-Fast forward to our time in Kyoto, 15 minutes walk proved to be too far on some mornings, so we all ended up drinking BOSS with most of our breakfasts.
+Fast forward to our time in Kyoto, 15 minutes walk proved to be too far on some mornings, so we all ended up drinking the sugary canned coffee BOSS with most of our breakfasts.
 Once we’ve made our way to Ogawa, I wasn’t fully satisfied.
 The coffee is good (better than any canned coffee and much better than what you can find in other coffee places at Kyoto Station) but a little bit overpriced and the milk was way too hot every time.

 I was determined to find something better.
 That’s when I remembered I’ve seen an article about Coffee Fest Latte Art World Championship in Tokyo and I was almost sure the winner, Junichi Yamaguchi was making his magic somewhere in Kyoto.
 Quick search, look at the map and yes, I was right. % Arabica Kyoto.

 % Arabica Kyoto

 Their shops are in two very convenient locations.
 One in Arashiyama – that’s where you go to the famous Monkey Park and bamboo forest.
 The other one in the beautiful Higashiyama – near Kiyomizu-dera, Yasaka-no-to Pagoda, Kodai-ji and other beautiful temples and shrines.